Mary Agnes "Aggie" Cooper Diary, 1921

 Fri Feb 25 Fine and cold.
 I went up to Lenten Service in eve.

 Sat Feb 26.
 East snow storm all day. very light.
 Dr came to see Aunt Nellie.
 I went to the office in evening.
-Willie clled with lard.
+Willie called with lard.
 Annie and Mrs Davidson called in eve.

 Sun Feb 27.
-FIne and milder.
+Fine and milder.
 Dr came.
 Annie also Willie and Mary called.
 Mrs Davidson and I at eve church.

 Wed Mar 2.
 Fine and very mild roads very much cut and very slushy.
 I went to Toronto. called at W.Cooks Mary Watson called. cleaned cellar head way.

-Thur Mar 3.
+Thur Wed Mar 3.
 Mild and thawing all day. windy.
 Aunt Nellie down stairs

 Sat Mar 5.
 Fine and colder.
 Willie called. milder and rain in eve.